jonnonz1/nz-statute-book/acts/public/2006/te-arawa-lakes-settlement-act-2006.md

 ### 7 Text of acknowledgements
 The text of the acknowledgements, as set out in the deed of settlement, is as follows:
-(1) The Crown recognises that Te Arawa value the Te Arawa lakes and the lakes' resources as taonga.
-The Crown acknowledges the spiritual, cultural, economic, and traditional importance to Te Arawa of the lakes and the lakes' resources.
+(1) The Crown recognises that Te Arawa value the Te Arawa lakes and the lakes’ resources as taonga.
+The Crown acknowledges the spiritual, cultural, economic, and traditional importance to Te Arawa of the lakes and the lakes’ resources.
 (2) The Crown acknowledges that—
   (a) the introduction of exotic fish species significantly depleted the indigenous species upon which Te Arawa depended for food, hospitality, trade, and koha; and
   (b) Te Arawa petitioned the Crown for several years concerning the depletion of the indigenous species and access to the new species; and